Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Proof of the multilinear estimates

-The general case of Proposition \ref{multi0} then follows from the $\mathcal{X}'$ estimate, {namely the} no-pairing case in \emph{Step 2}, combined with Claim \ref{pairclaim}.
+The general case of Proposition \ref{multi0} then follows from the $\mathcal{X}'$ estimate, namely the no-pairing case in \emph{Step 2}, combined with Claim \ref{pairclaim}.
 More precisely, suppose $N^{(1)}=N_a$ with $a\in A_i$ for some $i$, then if $a\in\mathcal{D}$ the bound (\ref{pairbd}) gives the power $(N^{(1)})^{-1+\gamma}$, while the power $(K_i')^{-\frac{1}{3}}$ in (\ref{pairbd}), as well as the no-pairing case of the bounds (\ref{mainmult1}) and (\ref{mainmult2}), give the power $(N^{(2)})^{-\frac{1}{4}}$.
 If $a\in\mathcal{G}\cup\mathcal{C}$, then the power $(N^{(1)})^{-1+\theta}$ from (\ref{pairbd}) is already enough.
-If $N^{(1)}=N_a$ with $a\in B$ then we simply apply the no-pairing case and use (\ref{pairbd}) to {gain decay in $N^{(2)}$} when $N^{(2)}=N_j$ and $j\not\in B$.
-The only nontrivial case is (\ref{mainmult4}), where there is no need to {gain decay in $N^{(2)}$}, but we have an extra factor $\lesssim\max(1,|\alpha|^{\frac{1}{2}})$ from (\ref{finalbd4}), where $\alpha$ is a linear combination of $|l_i|^2$.
+If $N^{(1)}=N_a$ with $a\in B$ then we simply apply the no-pairing case and use (\ref{pairbd}) to gain decay in $N^{(2)}$ when $N^{(2)}=N_j$ and $j\not\in B$.
+The only nontrivial case is (\ref{mainmult4}), where there is no need to gain decay in $N^{(2)}$, but we have an extra factor $\lesssim\max(1,|\alpha|^{\frac{1}{2}})$ from (\ref{finalbd4}), where $\alpha$ is a linear combination of $|l_i|^2$.
 By Claim \ref{pairclaim} we have which cancels this extra factor and proves (\ref{mainmult4}).

 Finally we consider the case with $A_0$, say $k=k_{j_1}=k_{j_2}$ and $N_{j_1}\geq N_{j_2}$.
-Here we can check that $\mathcal{X}$ still has the form (\ref{newx}), except that in $\mathcal{X}'$ the input $v_k(\lambda)$ is replaced by which satisfies, due to the same proof as in Claim \ref{pairclaim}, The rest of proof now goes exactly as above using the additional bound (\ref{pairbd2}), which has exactly the same gain as in Claim \ref{pairclaim}, and the set $A_0$ is treated together with the other sets $A_i$.
+Here we can check that $\mathcal{X}$ still has the form (\ref{newx}), except that in $\mathcal{X}'$ the input $v_k(\lambda)$ is replaced by (essentially){\footnote{To deal with the $\eta$ factor in the expression of $\mathcal{X}$, see (\ref{mainexp1}), we only need to assume $\eta(\lambda,\mu)=\eta_1(\lambda)\eta_2(\mu)$ has factorized form.
+In general it is easy to write $\eta$ as a linear combination of functions of such form with summable coefficients, by invoking the explicit formula for $\eta$, which can be deduced from the calculations in the proof of Lemma \ref{duhamelest}.}} which satisfies, due to the same proof as in Claim \ref{pairclaim}, The rest of proof now goes exactly as above using the additional bound (\ref{pairbd2}), which has exactly the same gain as in Claim \ref{pairclaim}, and the set $A_0$ is treated together with the other sets $A_i$.
 This completes the proof of Proposition \ref{multi0}.